common-workflow-lab/cwl-novice-tutorial-data/README.md

 #### Setup Instructions

-This template should be used to create a new git repository.
-The steps to do this are:
+This repository can be cloned directly to your computer, or the template can be used to create a new git repository, for you to store the scripts that you create during the tutorial for later reference.
+The steps for the two options are listed below.
+In each option the `--recursive` flag is used when cloning the repository locally.
+This automatically loads the bio-cwl-tools library too, using `git submodules`.

+##### 1. Creating your own github repository

 1. Click the `Use this template` button, and create a new repository on github as you would usually
    * Before the next step you can, if you wish, copy this repository to a different git service (such as [gitlab](https://gitlab.com/)).
 2. Clone the repository locally, using `git clone --recursive [template address]` (the `[template address]` can be got from the `Code` button at the top of the page)

-   * Using the `--recursive` flag will automatically load the bio-cwl-tools library for you, using `git submodules`.
+##### 2. Cloning direct from this repository

+1. Clone the repository locally, using `git clone --recursive https://github.com/common-workflow-lab/cwl-novice-tutorial-data.git`

 #### CWLTool and Graphviz Install Instructions